cap-alt-delete/visual-argument-2021spring/accessibility-tips.md

 **Accessibility Tips Relevant to Visual Rhetoric**

-(All of the following information are notes taken from online research.
-The wesbites where the information was found are listed below and are not my original work.
+(The following information is a compilation of notes taken from online research.
+The websites where the information was found are listed below and are not my original work.
 I simply wanted to gather relevant notes in one place for educational purposes.)

 **1. WCAG (Web Content Accessibility Guidelines - June 2010)** - offers guidelines for increasing digital accessibility (designed for web pages, but has useful general tips that can be applied to other forms of digital contect)

 - website: https://www.w3.org/WAI/GL/WCAG20/ (below are some highlights relevant to visual media)
+    - editors: Ben Caldwell, Trace R&D Center, University of Wisconsin-Madison / Michael Cooper, W3C / Loretta Guarino Reid, Google, Inc. / Gregg Vanderheiden, Trace R&D Center, University of Wisconsin-Madison
 - create text alternatives for any non-text content (ex. include text-based descriptions in the meta-data of the image)
     -  doing so allows the text to be altered to the user's specific needs (ex. speech, different language, larger text, etc.)
 - use contrast with coloring of text